hdShang/arxiv-daily/docs/cs-CL/2025-12-23/papers/251219995v1-schoenfelds-anatomy-of-mathematical-reasoning-by-language-models.md

 ---
 layout: default
-title: Schoenfeld's Anatomy of Mathematical Reasoning by Language Models
+title: "Schoenfeld's Anatomy of Mathematical Reasoning by Language Models"
 ---

 # Schoenfeld's Anatomy of Mathematical Reasoning by Language Models